shoutnsecret/atmt/assignments/04/README.md

 **1.2.
 What is the relationship between beam size and decoding time?**

-Although we didn't record the time explicitly, we had an obvious feeling that when beam size is small, the translation happens in a blink of en eye, while it takes  several seconds when beam size gets larger and larger.
+Although we didn't record the time explicitly, we had an obvious feeling that when beam size is 1, the translation happens in a blink of en eye, while it takes  several seconds when beam size gets larger and larger, and takes a half minute when beam size is 10.
 So larger beam size increases the decoding time, which is reasonable as there are more hypotheses to be tracked and explored.

 **1.3.
 Why translation length decreases as the beam size increases?**